gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/03_data_source_and_format.md

 | **Third-Party Data Providers**   | Commercial Data Providers   | Market trends, consumer habits                                                                                                           |
 |                                  | Open Data Repositories      | [Kaggle](https://www.kaggle.com/), [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php)                           |

-This categorization of data sources resonates with our prior discussion on data types.
-By recognizing the intricate relationships between **databases**, **file-based sources**, **web sources**, **streaming data sources**, and others, with the data types we're interested in, we are better positioned to select the optimal sources for our machine learning system.
-Whether it's time-series data from real-time feeds, textual data from web scraping, or image data from specific file formats, our data source selection now aligns with the strategic goals and technical requirements of the system.

 ## Data Formats in Machine Learning Systems

-### Intuition

-After understanding the various data types within the machine learning system, we arrive at the crucial aspect of data formats.
-Data formats play a vital role in determining how data is stored, processed, and communicated within the system.
-They also influence the efficiency of data retrieval and the ease of interoperability between different parts of the pipeline.
-Depending on the nature of the data, the chosen format can have a substantial impact on the performance and scalability of data-driven applications.
-In the following section, we'll delve into various data formats and their relevance to machine learning systems, highlighting the importance of selecting appropriate formats in alignment with specific requirements and constraints.

 In other words, once you scope the data source and data types, and manage to extract them, you need to store it in a format that is easy to work with.
-Storing data isn't straightforward because data can be of different types.
+By easy I mean that the data should be easily accessible, scalable, and efficient to work with.
+As such, storing data isn't straightforward because data can be of different types and one must be experienced or knowledgeable enough to know what storage to use when storing data of a particular type.

 Some questions to ask when choosing a data format: